 The Lancaster University Research Support Office is a source of advice and guidance on external grants and projects.

 The national organisation Vitae supports the professional and career development of doctoral researchers and research staff in higher education institutions and research institutes and is a useful source of information for researchers.
 Vitae also arrange training events and conferences aimed at the professional development of researchers.

 The University of Manchester has produced a helpful website to help you make choices about an academic career and to decide if an academic career is for you.

-The FHM Research Career Development Group is hosting a reflective workshop on effective practice in research on 17 July 2014, moderated by the professional coach Will Medd.
-Find out more and book a place.
+The FHM Research Career Development Group hosted a reflective workshop on effective practice in research on 17 July 2014, moderated by professional coach Will Medd..

 The FHM Research Career Development Group hosted a session on ethics in research.
 The session titled 'Ethics in Research: Doing the right thing, even if nobody is watching!' took place at Lancaster University on 11 July 2012.